andreeaiana/geneg/README.md

 ### Features
 GeNeG comes in three flavours:
-- **Base GeNeG**: contains testual information, metadata, and linked entities extracted from the articles.
+- **Base GeNeG**: contains textual information, metadata, and linked entities extracted from the articles.
 - **Entities GeNeG**: derived from the Base GeNeG by removing all literal nodes, it contains only resources and it is enriched with three-hop Wikidata neighbors of the entities extracted from the articles.
 - **Complete GeNeG**: the combination of the Base and Entities GeNeG, it contains both literals and resources.